-Cornerstone will be tenacious in our resolve to help our students finish this year strong—especially for those graduating.
+Cornerstone will be tenacious in our resolve to help our students achieve their academic goals.
 Our community embraces an expansive sense of possibility, rooted in biblical hope, that responds to change and adversity with intelligence and creativity.
 Our faculty and staff bring dynamic attention and resourcefulness to every encounter, and this will be no different.

-Signs and symptoms of coronavirus are fever (100.4 or higher), cough, shortness of breath AND have been in close contact with a person who has COVID-19 OR live in or recently traveled from an area with the ongoing spread of coronavirus.
+Signs and symptoms of coronavirus are fever, cough, shortness of breath and have been in close contact with a person who has COVID-19 or live in or recently traveled from an area with the ongoing spread of coronavirus.
 Call before you go to a doctor's office or emergency room.
 Spectrum Health's COVID-19 Free Screening Hot Line is 616.391.2380, or the Kent County Health Department Communicable Disease Line at 616.632.7228.

 Cornerstone is proactively disinfecting all common spaces and restrooms on a daily basis with hospital-grade disinfectant.
 The best prevention for viruses is to:

 - Wash hands often with soap and warm water for at least 20 seconds.
 Use hand sanitizer when soap and water are not available.

 - Avoid touching your eyes, nose or mouth.

 - Cover mouth and nose with a tissue when coughing or sneezing.